NI-Measurement-Plug-Ins/pmic-labview/docs/help.md

 ### Perform Measurement

 1. As the communication is established with the DUT, now select "Perform Measurement" option from the 'Mode of Operation' dropdown.
+Give appropriate resource names the DUT is connected to and run the measurement service with the default values.

    ![alt text](images/perform-meas-efficiency.png)

 ### Powering OFF

 1. After performing the measurements, make sure to Power off the DUT by selecting the option from 'Mode Of Operation' dropdown.
-Give appropriate resource name the DUT is connected to and run the measurement service with the default values.

    ![alt text](images/power-off-config.png)

-2. The status message will be shown if there is no error:
+2. The status message will be shown if there is no error.

    ![alt text](images/power-off-status.png)

 ## Common parameters in the UI

 1. DUT Setup Time:
-   Specifies the setup time of a DUT, the time required to load the DUT parameters and for the startup.
+   Specifies the setup time of a DUT, the time required to load the DUT parameters and for the DUT startup.

 2. Source Delay:
    Specifies the time required for the source and load instruments to reach steady state after a setpoint change.
-This parameter can be minimized to reduce test time, but if it is too small the DUT will not have enough time to reach steady state.
+This parameter can be minimized to reduce test time, but if it is too small the DUT will not have enough time to reach the steady state.

 3. Aperture Time:
    Specifies the amount of time the source and load instruments collect samples and average the samples together to form a single measurement.
-Longer aperture times increase test time but improve noise rejection.
+Longer aperture time increases the test time but improves the noise rejection.

-4. Nominal Output Voltage (V)
+4. Nominal Output Voltage (V):
    Enter the expected nominal output voltage of the DUT.
 This value is used only for the calculation of load voltage deviation.